davidmintz/court-interpreters-office/docs/documentation/setup.md

 # setting up the server

-These are the requirements for running InterpretersOffice.
+These are the requirements for running <span class="text-monospace">InterpretersOffice</span>.
 My intention is make installation easier than what is described below, with less manual setup involved, but for now <em>illud est quod est</em>.
 And of course, if you already have your web and database servers installed, there is less to do.
 These instructions assume a server with a Linux OS and little else.